Any registered student, faculty member, staff member, or member

 Faculty and staff members must pay for their permit upon

 receipt.
-Students will be billed for their permit though the
+Students will be billed for their permit through the

 Office of Student Accounts.
 Online registration is permitted for a